-POOL SERVICE YOU CAN TRUST!
+POOL SERVICE SCOTTSDALE CAN TRUST!

 Customer Satisfaction is Our Top Priority

 Pool water chemistry can be one of the most important aspects to swimming pool maintenance.
 It is common to think that just throwing a couple chlorine tabs in each week is all that is needed.
 Despite what you might believe, this can cause bigger issues if other chemicals are not checked regularly.
 Chlorine tablets have CYA (Cyanuric Acid) which is necessary for pool water to hold chlorine levels in the hotter months.
 The drawback is that if the CYA levels get too high, the only way to get it lower, is to drain the water out.
 Other issues this can cause is calcium build up on tile, stone and rocks.

 Cloudy pool water can be caused by many things: inadequate chlorine levels, pH imbalance, the environment (pets, trees, gardens, weather, algae), high calcium hardness, or poor filtration.
 Pools can turn cloudy very quickly and can be difficult and time consuming to turn back to normal.
 If you notice your pool is cloudy, give us a call.
 Reliable Pool Care can help prevent cloudy water by maintaining a proper pH balance, cleaning your filters twice a year, checking your chlorine levels, and testing your water each week.

 Phosphates act as nourishing agents to algae spores and are constantly entering into your pool water.
 They actually help algae spread and grow!
 Did you know that many pool owners deal with two full algae blooms every summer?
 This is due to:

 • Leaves and twigs that fall into your pool

 • Dirt blown into your pool by the wind

 • Certain types of pool cleaning agents, especially those containing TSP

 • Landscapers planting or installing sprinklers near your pool